kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      Hooks are managed with these commands:

-     set-hook [-agRu] [-t target-session] hook-name command
+     set-hook [-agpRuw] [-t target-pane] hook-name command
              Without -R, sets (or with -u unsets) hook hook-name to command.
-If -g is given, hook-name is added to the global list of hooks, otherwise it is added to the session hooks
-             (for target-session with -t).  -a appends to a hook.
-Like options, session hooks inherit from the global ones.
+The flags are the same as for set-option.

              With -R, run hook-name immediately.

-     show-hooks [-g] [-t target-session]
+     show-hooks [-gpw] [-t target-pane]
-             Shows the global list of hooks with -g, otherwise the session hooks.
+             Shows hooks.
+The flags are the same as for show-options.

 MOUSE SUPPORT
      If the mouse option is on (the default is off), tmux allows mouse events to be bound as keys.
 The name of each key is made up of a mouse event (such as ‘MouseUp1’) and a location